ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | 1  | FQ1-HTO | ACTGTTGG |

 ### Columns
-- `Lane` refers to the 10x chip lane.
+- `Lane`: which lane(s) of the flowcell to process.
+Can be either a single lane, a range (e.g., 2-4) or '*' for all lanes in the flowcell.
+- `Sample`: The name of the sample.
+This name will be the prefix to all the generated FASTQs, and will correspond to the --sample argument in all downstream 10x pipelines.
-- `Sample` refers to our loading sample name (the BCL name will be appended automatically by `mkfastq`; TODO: verify this).
+Sample names must conform to the Illumina bcl2fastq naming requirements.
+Only letters, numbers, underscores and hyphens area allowed; no other symbols, including dots (".") are allowed. (the BCL name will be appended automatically by `mkfastq`; TODO: verify this).
-- `Index` refers to the oligos used to de-multiplex the BCL
+- `Index` The 10x sample index set that was used in library construction, e.g., SI-GA-A12.
   - When processing custom oligos (e.g. ADT/HTO), pass the actual oligo sequences here.

 ### Explanation of this spreadsheet